alexs2112/MonoRogue/Roadmap.md

    * Do we want PlayerGlyph loading all of the possible glyphs into memory and leaving them all there, or do we want to load them when it changes?
    * Loading a game when the player has a key still allows them to win but does not show the correct exit glyph
    * Reimplement an fps cap, for animations and other systems.
 Add it to the settings.
 (Main.TargetElapsedTime)
+   * Items need to not be able to drop on the exit...

  * Release prep:
    * Fix all @todo tags